AFL National Championships

 The AFL National Championships is an annual Australian national underage representative Australian rules football tournament.
 Since taking over as national governing body in 1995, the AFL has gradually restructured the competition into a primary junior pathway for its fully professional national club competition.

 The National Championships grew out of the Teal Cup which began in Brisbane in 1953 as a junior representative competition between the Australian states of Queensland and New South Wales.
 It was rebranded in 1976 to reflect its expansion to include representative teams from each Australian state and mainland territory, rotated between host cities.

 The current competition is contested as a hybrid representative format.
-The best players from the Academy competitions (AFL club feeder teams) combine to form an 'Allies' team in conjunction with South Australia, Western Australia and two Victoria teams—Metro (Melbourne Metropolitan Area) and Country—to contest the division 1 tournament.
+The best players from the academy competitions (AFL club feeder teams) combine to form an 'Allies' team in conjunction with South Australia, Western Australia and two Victoria teams—Metro (Melbourne Metropolitan Area) and Country—to contest the division 1 tournament.

 History

 Originally known as the Teal Cup, it was first held in Brisbane, Queensland in 1953 as a junior representative competition between the Australian states of Queensland and New South Wales.
 It was an annual match between the two states, the winners would possess a trophy donated by the Teal family of Queensland.
 Members of the Australian National Football Council, most notably Victorian representative Bruce Andrew, assisted in the establishment the competition in its early days.

 The Australian Capital Territory was the first other side to enter in 1973.
 With the addition of teams from each Australian state and mainland territory in 1976, the tournament was rebranded as the National Championships and rotated between host cities.
 The championships were split into two divisions with the strongest states including Victoria (later split into two sides: Vic Metro and Vic Country) comprising Division 1.
 Papua New Guinea was the first other country to field a team in 1979.

 Under-18 All-Australian and WA's Most Valuable Player award winner Anthony Morabito from the 2009 championship.

 In the absence of a national league, and less regular senior competition, it grew into one of the most important competitions in the country.
 Early on it was an Under-17 competition, however the age limit has been progressively increased and separate junior championships added for Under-15 level (commencing as the Shell Cup, now the AFL National Development Championships) from the 1970s onwards.
-It was a major talent pathway for underage players outside of Victoria to the VFL.
+It was a major talent pathway for underage players outside Victoria to the VFL.
 As part of the AFL Commission's role as national governing body, the Victorian TAC Cup competition was restructured in 1992 to become the primary pathway to the AFL.
 As a result, representative development sides from NSW/ACT and Tasmania for a time have played in that competition instead.
 However, in recent years, the National Championships has regained its status as a primary AFL recruitment pathway as the growth of the sport outside Victoria has accelerated.